logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/control-element/enter.md

 This action is applicable to the following controls:combo box, input-datetime, input-email, input-number,input-password, input-search, input-tel, input-text, input-url, password, richtext, search bar, text box, text view,

-This action is applicable to the following controls:password, text box.

 ## Example